haakon8855/maze-generator/README.md

 ### Clone
-Simply clone the project to a Java IDE such as Eclipse or IntelliJ and run the main class maze_generator.program.MazeGenerator.java clone the project and compile and run manually.
+Simply clone the project to a Java IDE such as Eclipse or IntelliJ and run the main class maze_generator.program.MazeGenerator.java or you could clone the project to any local directory and compile and run manually.
 If you opt for the latter, i'm sure you know what you're doing, just run the main class program.MazeGenerator in the maze_generator module.